LUS1N/lus1n.github.io/about.md

 Hi!

-My name is Lukas Sinkus and I am software developer living in Aarhus, Denmark.
+My name is Lukas Sinkus and I am software developer living in Copenhagen, Denmark.

 In this blog I will mostly write about my coding discoveries and tips.